Everybody wants that little blue checkmark.

 According to Twitter, “The blue verified badge on Twitter lets people know that an account of public interest is authentic.”

 The social network notes that accounts of public interest may include public figures and organizations in the fields of:

 - and other key interest areas

 Simple steps to get verified on Twitter

 If you’re a public figure or run an account for an organization that checks a box above, you’re likely in luck.
 For athletes, those in leadership positions at reputable companies, and recognized media members — earning verification should be pretty simple.
-If you’re not already verified, this article will provide several simple steps to prepare your profile to meet the specifications of verified Twitter accounts.
+If you’re not already verified, this article will provide a step-by-step process to prepare your profile to meet the specifications of verified Twitter accounts.

 1. Add your phone number.